 The Headquarters of the American 552d Quartermaster Railhead Company was based at Seskinore House.

-The 2 photographs here show Kiln Street in Fintona.
+The 2 photographs above show Kiln Street in Fintona.

-The picture above shows men from the Motor Pool of Headquarters Company 135th Infantry washing their vehicles in the river on 5th November 1942.
+The top picture shows men from the Motor Pool of Headquarters Company 135th Infantry washing their vehicles in the river on 5th November 1942.

 St Lucia Barracks, Omagh